Blog

 If you’re curious about what education is required to be a nail technician, be aware that different states have different requirements.
 In certain states, aspiring nail techs simply have to meet the age minimum, while in others, nail techs will also need a high school diploma or completed GED.
 In California, for example, nail techs must be at least 17 years of age and have completed the 10th grade.
 In Florida, however, nail techs only need to be 16 years of age, but have their high school diploma or equivalent.

 Once you’ve met the minimum requirements as mandated by your state, you can apply to the nail tech school or nail tech program of your choice.
-Some cosmetology schools and beauty schools will also offer nail technician courses, which might be a smart choice for those looking to train in several areas of the beauty industry.
+Some cosmetology schools and beauty schools will also offer nail tech courses, which might be a smart choice for those looking to train in several areas of the beauty industry.

 Once you’ve completed your professional nail technician program or apprenticeship, it’s time to get certified.
 If your nail tech school doesn’t offer licensure at the time of graduation, you’ll need to fill out an application (usually with a fee ranging between $25 and a little over $100) certifying you’ve completed the required training and put in the minimum hours.
-Some nail tech license requirements also involve taking a state board exam, so check with your state of residence to make sure you’re in compliance with their regulations.
+Some professional license requirements also involve taking a state board exam, so check with your state of residence to make sure you’re in compliance with their regulations.

 Be aware that some states require renewal of your nail technician license every one to two years, and there may be a fee involved.
 These fees can be as low as $10, but in some states may be over $100.

-4. Gain Practical Experience
+4. Gain practical experience

 When it comes to manicures and pedicures, the best experience is hands-on!
 Finding internships or entry-level positions in the nail technician field (even just working the reception desk at a nail salon) is a great way to immerse yourself in the environment of your future career.
 While nail tech school may have taught you the basics, nothing can truly prepare you for the job like in-person experience.
 Learning from your fellow nail tech professionals and watching their day-to-day is an invaluable opportunity that will not only help improve your own skills, but teach you what else you need to know about working as a professional nail technician.